-The challenges for LEO systems are many.
+Even though several LEO solutions have made significant progress and are offering their services commercially, many challenges remain.
 From a historical perspective, achieving profitability in these projects has proven difficult.
-There are fundamental obstacles that are in part based on the global nature of the LEO systems, and in part to the fact that large portions of the Earth are uninhab- ited and there are few to no potential paying customers on approximately 90 percent of the Earth’s surface.
+There are fundamental obstacles that are in part based on the global nature of the LEO systems, and in part to the fact that large portions of the Earth are uninhabited and there are thus very few or no potential paying customers on approximately 90 percent of the Earth’s surface.
 In parallel, the pace

 What is often ignored is that the LEO satellites must be replaced more frequently – up to every five years – since they are closer to Earth and are thus more affected by its gravitational pull.
-This can be compared with GEO satellites, which have a service life of approximately 15 years.
+These can be compared with GEO satellites, which have a service life of approximately 15 to 20 years.
 In most cases, the investments referred to in LEO projects thus concern the initial investment.